Drani04/Data-Mining/README.md

 - Geometric object

 ## Homework 2
-### P Value
-A p value (probability value) is a statistical measurement between 0 and 1.
-The p value is used to answer a hypothesis.
-A hypothesis is a question that admits a yes or no, or a false or true answer.
-A null hypothesis is the opposite of what our research is.
-A result is statistically significant (and allows the null hypothesis to be rejected) if it corresponds to a p value equal to or less than the significance level.
-This is usually expressed as p ≤ 0.05.
-A p <0.05 means that the null hypothesis is false and a p> 0.05 that the null hypothesis is true:
-To calculate the p-value, it is first assumed that there really is no difference between the two theories.
-Then, if the assumption is true, the probability is calculated that the observed difference is due only to chance.
-This is the p-value.
-Therefore, the p-value is the probability of observing effects of the same importance as those observed in the study.
-If the p-value is low, the results are unlikely to be due to chance and the idea that there is no difference is rejected (the null hypothesis is rejected).
-If the p-value is high, the observed difference is probably a fluke.
-Once the value of P has been determined, the conclusion at any particular level results from comparing the value of P with the level of significance.

-## Homework 3
-### ElemStatLearn
-It is a set of tools to model and understand complex data sets.
-It is a recently developed area in statistics and combines parallel developments in computing and, in particular, machine learning.
-The field encompasses many methods, such as looping and sparse regression, classification and regression trees, and reinforcement and support vector machines.
-It refers to a vast set of tools for understanding data.
-These tools can be classified as supervised or unsupervised.
-In general terms, supervised SL involves the construction of a statistical model to predict or estimate a product based on one or more inputs.
-Problems of this nature occur in fields as diverse as business, medicine, astrophysics, and public policy.
-With unsupervised SL, there are inputs, but there is no supervisory output; however, we can learn relationships and structure from such data.

-## Homework 4
 ### Funcion geom_jitter()
 The jitter geom is a convenient shortcut for geom_point(position = "jitter").
 It adds a small amount of random variation to the location of each point, and is a useful way of